goshiphq/goship-cms/content/blog/5-key-freight-shipping-terms-you-should-know.md

 ### LTL/FTL

 There are two primary shipping modes in trucking: [less-than-truckload](https://www.goship.com/shipping-services/ltl-freight-shipping/) (LTL) and [full truckload](https://www.goship.com/shipping-services/truckload-freight-shipping/) (FTL).
 There are many [differences](https://www.goship.com/ftl-vs-ltl/) between these two modes, but the main one is that in LTL shipping, you only use a part of a trailer’s space, while in full truckload your freight takes the entire capacity.
-LTL and FTL also have different pricing mechanisms because, in less-than-truckload shipping, the rate is mostly defined by shipment’s destiny.
+LTL and FTL also have different pricing mechanisms because, in less-than-truckload shipping, the rate is mostly defined by the shipment’s destiny.

 ### Freight class